Why Are There so Many Bed Bugs in 2019?

 Ideaworks Bed Bug Blockade Mattress Cover is a bed cover that covers the entire mattress and zips closed.
 It is not made of vinyl, which is a terrible material for mattress covers.
 This cover is a pretty good deal for the price and is machine washable.
 An added bonus is that it protects against dust mites, too.

 Sleep Safe Bed Bug Pillow Zip Covers are so important!
 I have seen so many people go to the trouble of getting a mattress cover and not getting pillow covers.
 This particular cover is made of Evelon fabric, which is more comfortable and less noisy than vinyl covers.
 The price is really good, too.

 SofaSafe Bed Bug Proof Sofa Cover Couch Encasement is for the person who doesn’t want to end up getting rid of their couch.
 I have never personally used this product; however, it came recommended to me by a tenant who uses it.

 One piece of advice: DO NOT open this product up if you are not 100% sure it is what you want.
-There are no returns on this bud beg couch cover due to the fact that you could open it, it could get infested with bedbugs and they could spread back to the distributor.
+There are no returns on this bud beg couch cover due to the fact that you could open it, it could get infected with bedbugs and they could spread back to the distributor.

 © 2012 Melody Collins